unpoly/unpoly/src/unpoly/pages/fragment-placement.md

 ### Swapping fragments

-Pass a CSS selector like `{ target: '.content' }` to replace an existing element with a new version, usually fetched from the server via HTTP.
+Pass a CSS selector like `{ target: '.foo' }` to replace an existing element with a new version, usually fetched from the server via HTTP.

 The server may return additional HTML, but only the element matching the selector is used.